 While the automotive, aerospace and electronics industries continue to thrive in the country, the information technology sector is rapidly advancing as well.
 Part of Mexico's push to position itself as an attractive country for foreign companies to do business, is its commitment to ensuring that its citizens are well educated.
 With many of the products being manufactured in Mexico requiring a high level of technological proficiency, it is imperative that people living in the country possess the requisite skills that give foreign companies the confidence to consider Mexico as an offshoring destination.

-Mexico's IT Sector Rapidly Expanding
+IT Sector in Mexico is Rapidly Expanding

 Information technology is an industry comprised of multiple disciplines, each complex in its own right.
 As such, IT professionals must undergo years of training in order to do their jobs effectively.

 According to Americas Quarterly, Mexico is quickly becoming a major player in the IT sector.
 Currently, there are more than 600,000 people living in Mexico who already hold IT positions and annually, as many as 65,000 people graduate from the country's engineering and technical institutions.

 In addition, there are already approximately 2,000 IT companies doing business in Mexico.
 Some are established firms, while others are startups.
 Forbes wrote that major technology companies, such as IBM and HP have an IT presence in Mexico.
 In 2012, these corporations generated $104.5 billion and $120.4 billion in revenue, respectively, while doing business in the country.